Here Are Some of the Ways Bill O’Reilly Gave Us Trump and Cheapened America

 By Juan Cole / Informed Comment

 Bill O’Reilly is off the airwaves, but it doesn’t really matter.
-The despicable strategy of presslord Rupert Murdoch of orienting his Fox Cable “news” toward the nativist far right in the United States will continue.
+The despicable strategy of press lord Rupert Murdoch to orient his Fox Cable “news” toward the nativist far right in the United States will continue.
 They’ll just find another O’Reilly.
 Worse, there is more or less an O’Reilly in the White House now, with the nuclear codes.
-Murdoch and O’Reilly in many ways gave us the Trump presidency, running the Republic into a brick wall.
+Murdoch and O’Reilly in many ways gave us the Trump presidency, running the republic into a brick wall.

 1. Trump’s ridiculous and very expensive plan to build a wall between the United States and Mexico?
 That was an O’Reilly idea.
 I remember seeing O’Reilly trot it out in an interview with the late thriller writer Tom Clancy after 9/11: